davidemusi/schoolbox-api/README.md

 2. Install dependencies: pip install -r requirements.txt
 3. Create a .env file based on the .env.example file and set your environment variables
 4. Start the server: python runserver.py
 5. The server should now be running on http://localhost:5000.
 You can test the API using a tool like Postman or insomnia.
-Better stil you can checkout the live API hosted at https://skulbox.herokuapp.com
+Better still you can checkout the live API hosted at https://skulbox.herokuapp.com

 # API Endpoints